-probability given its query context: $P(w \mid \text{context})$.
+The semantic probability of a [MASK] word w estimated by BERT is the conditional probability given its query context: P(w| context).
 All raw probabilities of a BERT model's vocabulary add up to 100%.
 Notably, semantic probabilities are not actual frequencies but how semantically probable a word is to appear in the mask.
-Since raw probabilities are not normally distributed, they are log-transformed and contrasted as log probability ratio (LPR), which is equivalent to the difference between two log probabilities.
-For example, if a query context has pairwise attributes A and B, the LPR of a masked word w can be computed as
+Since raw probabilities are not normally distributed, they are log-transformed and contrasted as $log\ probability\ ratio\ (LPR)$ , which is equivalent to the difference between two log probabilities.
+For example, if a query context has pairwise attributes A and B, the LPR of a masked word w can be computed as:

-$$LPR(w) = \log P(w \mid context_A) - \log P(w \mid context_B)$$
+$$LPR(w) = \log P(w|\text{context}A) - \log P(w|\text{context}B). \tag{1}$$

 Then, LPRs for different targets should be contrasted pairwise or listwise to indicate relative associations.
 The log probabilities and LPRs have several advantages.
-First, LPRs are approximately normally distributed, more suitable for linear modeling.
-Second, mathematical proof and empirical simulation show that LPRs have a population mean $\mu = 0$ and population standard deviation $\sigma = 1.414$ (see online supplemental materials).
+First, LPRs are approximately normally distributed and thus more suitable for linear modeling.
+Second, mathematical proof and empirical simulation show that LPRs have a population mean $\mu = 0$ and population standard deviation $\sigma = 1.414$ (see online Supplemental Materials).
 Thus, when the number of items is insufficient to compute a meaningful sample SD, it is reasonable to compute an effect size d with the population SD, since the standardized difference of only a few values can be overestimated due to a small sample SD (in the most extreme case when only two values are used to calculate the effect size, d will be an invariant large value, which is inappropriate).
-Accordingly, this strategy produces more conservative and comparable effect sizes, but does not affect the results of statistical significance test.5
+Accordingly, this strategy produces more conservative and comparable effect sizes but does not affect the results of the statistical significance test.5

 To test statistical significance, the FMAT uses linear mixed modeling (LMM), which can account for the nested structure of data, with LPRs (Level 1) nested within BERT models (Level 2).
-In the current research, LMMs included the 12 BERT models as random intercepts (the minimum size requirement of Level-2 clusters is 10; see Snijders & Bosker, 2012, p.
-48) and were conducted using the R package "nlme" (Pinheiro et al., 2023).
+In the current research, LMMs included the 12 BERT models as random